Skip to content

 Your 'Passport and Visa check' can only be completed when you arrive on campus.
 For these you should attend the International Enrolment Event.

-You’ll need to pay your tuition fees in full or have set up two further instalments to be paid by the deadlines required in order to fully enrol on your course.
+You'll need to pay your tuition fees in full or have set up to pay in two instalments.
+These must be paid by the agreed deadlines in order to fully enrol on your course.
 You can do this before you arrive as part of the online enrolment process.
-If you chose to set up two instalments, no money will be taken out of your account until the first instalment date, all dates can be found on our website.
+If you choose to set up two instalments, no money will be taken out of your account until the first payment date.
+All dates can be found on our website.

 We recommend that you set up a UK bank account when you arrive.
-If you wish, you can then amend which bank account you use to pay your instalment plan, by following our advice on making a payment.
+If you wish, you can then amend which bank account you use to make your payments by following our advice on making a payment.

 You'll also find payment advice for international students and advice and guidance for sponsored students online.